In regard to staff credits:

 - We will not double credit staff on a page.
 For example, “Producer and Styling” becomes “Producer,” with the styling aspect included in the credit.
 If styling played a larger role in the work, by all means use styling instead. (“Writer and Producer” or “Recipes and food styling” for non-Meredith people is OK.)

 - That also means avoid double credits for one job, e.g., By: Jane Doe and John Smith.
 When possible, credit one person for a role.

 - If you have questions, see your deputy editor.
 As needed, the EE will make the final decision on individual cases.

 - Credits go in the gutter.

-- However, if a photograph or illustration fills a significant portion of the page, that will be credited on the byline.
+- If a photograph or illustration fills a significant portion of the page, that will be credited at bottom of the page.